-Longtime city councillor Bruce McDonald won by a wide margin the party's nomination at a constituency meeting at the Delta Town and Country Inn on Tuesday evening.
+Longtime civic councillor Bruce McDonald won the party's nomination by a wide margin at the Delta Town & Country Inn Tuesday evening.

 McDonald's only challenger was Tsawwassen resident Bruce Fougner, president of a Vancouver travel agency and a member of the Delta Hospital Foundation board.

-Around 100 local Liberals gathered to hear presentations from both candidates and vote.
+Around 100 local Liberals gathered to hear presentations from both candidates before voting.

-In his speech, McDonald noted several accomplishments for council, including obtaining much needed funding for river dredging and the lowering of the municipal debt.
+In his speech, McDonald noted several accomplishments while on council, including obtaining much needed funding for river dredging and the lowering of the municipal debt.

-McDonald said that before former Liberal MLA Fred Gingell joined the provincial race in the early 1990s, Gingell had asked him to be the candidate for the riding.
+McDonald said before late Liberal MLA Fred Gingell joined the provincial race in the early 1990s, Gingell had asked him to be the candidate for the riding.

 Career and family circumstances prevented him from throwing his hat in the ring at that time, said McDonald, but now he'll strive to be a politician like Gingell, a man who believed in cooperation and hard work.

-McDonald enters this year's provincial election with a party struggling in the polls, however, he'll be running in a riding that has a history of voting right.
+McDonald enters this year's provincial election with a party struggling in the polls, however, he'll be running in a riding that has a history of voting right of centre.

 It's also riding facing a myriad of issues.

-Current Delta South MLA Vicki Huntington stated she will likely remain an independent in this year's election.
+Delta South MLA Vicki Huntington has stated she would likely remain an independent in this year's election.